Practice Final #1

 \boxed{\frac{\pi}{2\sqrt{1 - x^2}}}.

-3. (c) e(xe)+x(ex)e^{(x^e)} + x^{(e^x)}
+Find the derivative of e(xe)+x(ex)e^{(x^e)} + x^{(e^x)}

 Differentiation: general